huangli712/iQIST/docs/src/ch07/sac.md

 $ mpiexec -n number_of_cores ./sac
 ```

-> NOTE:
+!!! note

-> The **HIBISCUS**/stoch code also support the MPI parallelism.
+    The **HIBISCUS**/stoch code also support the MPI parallelism.
 So you can apply MPI to improve the computational accuracy of it.

 ### Input